ChiefRiver/ReactSPA_Auth0_AWSAPIGW_PoC/README.md

 * TODO - Auth0 IaC - Right now Auth0 was setup via click ops.
 Need to move to IaC to complete this PoC repo

 <h1>How to Setup</h1>
-* Manually setup Auth0 Application and API
-    * TODO: Will TF this out soon

 * Deploy Infra
     * Cd Infra/main && Terraform init && Terraform deploy
     * If successful it should ouput your API GW Base URL.
 Note this down for below step
+        * Run the following command to get the clientID for you app 'terraform output Auth0_InfraOutputs'.
+Note this down for below step
 * Deploy Front End
     * cd to Frontend/src/Config and edit globals.js
-    * Update all global conig vars
+    * Update all global config vars
         * API_BASE_URL = the above output from terrafrom with your deployed AWS API GW (e.g. )
         * DOMAIN = Base domain of your Auth0 Application (e.g. 'dev-nfmgw5fwvjeau2ay.us.auth0.com')
         * CLIENTID = Client ID of your Auth0 Application (e.g. 'b3XxmjcJM1ZYM1S5I0W2CUGAg93IvgSM')